How We Address Common Challenges On SiteJanuary 21, 2019

 We install temporary fence on thousands of sites each and every year, and every site poses its own unique challenges.
-While an installer’s dream configuration would be a perfectly square fence compound on perfectly flat pavement, we don’t often encounter such straightforward jobs!
+While an installer’s dream configuration would be a perfectly square fence compound on perfectly flat pavement, we rarely encounter such straightforward jobs!

 Although every job is a little different, there are some issues which are more common than others.
-In fact, you may have a site with one of the characteristics we’ve listed below.
-If that’s the case, keep reading to see how we can effectively addressing your specific challenge.
+In fact, you may recognize that one of these common challenges exists on your site.
+If that’s the case, keep reading to see how we we are effectively addressing these difficulties.

-One of the challenges we encounter most often is rough or uneven terrain.
+One of the most common challenges we encounter on site is rough or uneven terrain.
 Uneven surfaces can pose an issue for temporary structures, which aren’t anchored and may be unstable.
 So how do we install temporary fence on uneven terrain to ensure optimal stability?

 If we’re dealing with a sudden change in elevation, we can use extensions to connect panels of differing heights.
 An example of this would be a line of fence that has to go over a curb, such as from a street to a sidewalk.
 We can insert an extension between the base and the fence panel to bridge the gap.
 More importantly, we also use extensions to connect panels at the top.
 Capping the fence in this way is essential for stability.